chatopera/chatopera.fmc/README.md

 ![](./extras/images/7.png)

-### Customize your bot
+### Step 11.
+Customize your bot

-Now, your FMC instance and Facebook Page is connected, so, let's add chat abilities with [Chatopera Cloud Service](https://bot.chatopera.com).
+Now, your FMC instance, Chatopera Cloud Service and Facebook Page are connected, so, let's add chat abilities with [Chatopera Cloud Service](https://bot.chatopera.com).

-Find quick start and other knowledges with [bot guide](./extras/bot.md).
+Find quick start and other knowledges with [Bot Customization Guide](./extras/bot.md).
 In the quick start, you would get a powerful chatbot with several clicks.

-With [Chatopera Cloud Service](https://bot.chatopera.com), you get a powerful toolkit to build bots, but get a deep design or development skills are key to provide great bot services, there are a lot books to help you for bot UX, e.g. [`Designing Bots: Creating Conversational Experiences`](https://www.oreilly.com/library/view/designing-bots/9781491974810/).
+With [Chatopera Cloud Service](https://bot.chatopera.com), you get a powerful toolkit to build bots, but getting a deep design or development skills is key to make great bot services, there are a lot books to help you for bot UX, e.g. [`Designing Bots: Creating Conversational Experiences`](https://www.oreilly.com/library/view/designing-bots/9781491974810/), [`Hooked: How to Build Habit-Forming Products`](https://www.amazon.com/Hooked-How-Build-Habit-Forming-Products/dp/1591847788).

-### Submission & Review Process
+### Step 12.
+Submission & Review Process

 With all these works, you have a great bot that can deliver foods, book cab or tell jokes, how to publish it to public in Facebook?